 Look under System type and see if your PC has a 32-bit or a 64-bit processor.

 Shut down your Windows To Go workspace, remove the drive, then start your PC.
-You shut down your workspace in the same way as you shut down your PC.
+You shut down your workspace the same way you shut down your PC.
 For more info, see Shutting down (turning off) your PC, making it sleep or hibernating it

 It’s important that you shut down your Windows To Go workspace completely before you remove the USB drive that contains it; otherwise, you could lose data or damage the operating system.
-If you do remove the drive by mistake, reinsert it immediately and wait for Windows To Go to finish shutting down.
+If you do remove the drive by mistake, reinsert it immediately, and wait for Windows To Go to finish shutting down.

-A Windows image file (with a .wim extension) contains the operating system, applications and files of the PC.
+A Windows image file (with a .wim extension) contains the operating system, apps and files of the PC.
 When you create a Windows To Go workspace, you’ll need to choose an image file.
 Windows To Go will usually find the image file, but if it doesn’t, ask your system admin for help.

 To help make sure that the Windows To Go workspace you create works as it should, we recommend only using devices that display the Designed for Windows